Cornell-Tech-Turtlebot/README/README.md

         roslaunch explore_lite explore.launch

 The robot will automatically explore & map unknown areas of building,  until there is no unknown area left.

+# Semi-autonomous trash picking
+Under this mode, you need to tele-operate the robot to make it look at the trashcan & bottle.

 ## On Server:
 Run each command in a separate Terminal window to bring up the necessary packages: